programmfabrik/easydb-documentation/en/webfrontend/administration/messages/messages.md

 # Messages

-Messages in easydb perform different tasks.
-They can be used for messages that a user must confirm, e.g. To confirm usage conditions.
+The Messages section in easydb may perform various tasks.
+Here you may send a message that a user must confirm, e.g. To confirm usage conditions.

-Messages are also used to permanently display an imprint or make other information permanently accessible to the user.
+The Messages section may also be used to permanently display an imprint or make other information permanently accessible to the user.

-It is possible to make messages visible only to certain user groups and to limit them temporally.
+It is possible to make certain messages visible only to certain user groups and to limit them temporarily.

-Messages are displayed to the user when he has logged on or is calling easydb (for anonymous login).
+Messages to the user are displayed when he has logged on or is calling easydb (for anonymous login).

 > easydb remembers when which user has confirmed which message.
 This makes it comprehensible and provable that a user has accepted usage conditions.
 In a later version, we will also make this data available to the administrator.